-Next iPhone rumored to be arriving in autumn 2012Alex Wagner - Deputy Managing Editor, News Desk
+Next iPhone rumored to be arriving in autumn 2012Alex Wagner - Editorial Director of News and Content

 Last year we saw Apple unveil the iPhone 4S in early October, making it the first time that the Cupertino firm had launched a new handset in the autumn season.
 Now a new report has surfaced claiming that Apple will again select that timeframe for the release of the next iPhone.
 According to a "reliable source" speaking to Japanese site Macotakara, Apple is currently aiming for a September or October launch of its new iPhone, a window of time that the site believes Apple could continue to use for iPhone releases for quite a while.